 - Are the inflatables fully cleaned and inspected between each use?
 Inflatables are used very hard.
 The kids bounce off the sides and put stress on the seams every time they are used.
 Therefore, all units should be inspected and cleaned between each use to ensure they remain safe to use for the next customer.
 A ripped or weak seam could be a safety hazard if left in disrepair.

 - How does the company secure the inflatable?
 It's very important an inflatable is fully secured prior to use.
 The best method to secure an inflatable is stakes.
-Stakes should be installed at a 15 degree angle to prevent them from being pulled out by the inflatable as it moves.
-Sand bags, water bags, or water tanks are other options and should only be used as the last option.
+Stakes should be installed at every tether point and should be at least 18" long Sand bags, water bags, or water tanks are other options and should only be used as the last option.

 - Does the company go over all the safety guidelines with you after the product is installed?
 Ask for a copy of the safety guidelines prior to committing to the company.
 And make sure you completely understand all the safety rules before they leave.